Impact of ASC 842 on Lease Termination Decisions

 Companies should consider using technology solutions to manage their leases, which can help streamline lease management processes and improve lease termination decisions.

-ABC Corporation operates a chain of retail stores across the United States.
+The following example illustrates how a retail operator evaluates the financial implications of early lease termination under ASC 842, including the impact on the balance sheet, income statement, and key financial ratios.
 One of its stores, located in a prime shopping center, is struggling to generate sales and is operating at a loss.
 As a result, ABC is considering terminating its lease and closing the store.

 Under ASC 840, ABC would have simply recorded the cost of terminating the lease as a one-time expense in the period in which the termination occurred.
 However, under ASC 842, ABC must recognize a lease liability and a right-of-use asset on its balance sheet for the remaining term of the lease.
 If ABC decides to terminate the lease early, it must adjust the lease liability and right-of-use asset accordingly, which could result in a significant increase in expenses.